This is Part 5 in a 5-part series describing an effective LinkedIn strategy for selling high value products and services.

 - Click the person’s photo which allows you to personalize your invite (using the same connection form as the “Connect” button on that person’s profile).

-This LinkedIn strategy step will increase your targeted connections.
+This LinkedIn step will increase your targeted connections.
 Once people become part of your first-degree network, you can message them all you want.

 Next, you want to regularly send out short messages to your new LinkedIn contacts.
 You have a choice here: